LinoyBu96/Graph-Analysis/README.md

 ## Running the Application

-To run the application, use the following command from the root directory of your project.
+To run the application, use the `python3 ./src/main.py` command and the flags above from the root directory of your project.
 For example:

 ```bash
 python3 ./src/main.py -n 3 --input input/data --output_mode show